-Planning a holiday menu filled with Easter recipes for kids helps to ensure that even the pickiest of eaters at your spring table will dine happy.
+Planning an Easter dinner for kids with plenty of easy side dishes helps to ensure that even the pickiest of eaters at your spring table will dine happy.

 I have great sympathy for kids who don't like Easter ham.
 Even now as an adult, I'm not a fan of a big thick slabs of it on my dinner plate.